BANNED IN CROSSHOUSE: PART 2

 After drinking for a while, we headed out round to McChristies for a couple.
 It's a decent wee gaff.
 We had to pass Patos (best pizza in Kilmarnock!
 Hand tossed!), whom I used to deliver pizzas for before my car had to get scrapped after failing its MOT a few months ago.
 Outside was young Danni, the owner, a great person all round.
 I had asked her if she had a few towels she could loan me, and a couple of pint glasses too.
 She had gotten them, and asked if I wanted them right then.
 I said no, we were going to the pub, but would be back round before closing later to get them.

-There weren’t that many people in, and it seemed such a shame that the screening hadn’t gone ahead.
+There weren’t that many people in the pub, and it seemed such a shame that the screening hadn’t gone ahead.
 Shrug.
 I introduced the crew to Kirsty, and we grabbed a table.
 Andrew and Chris were at one end, I was at the other, sitting across from Fred who, as usual, was sketching away, reproducing the evolving evening’s scene on a Judy Garland 78 of The Trolley Song/The Boy Next Door (must not be used for radio!) from her 1944 film Meet Me In St. Louis.
 And why not?
 It’s as good a medium as any.

 The evening slid and sloshed amiably on by.
 Chris was delighted to find out that Andrew knows the guy who owns the flat from the 1981 Andrzej Zulawski body horror film Possession.
 He just wrote a book about it (I have an interview with German director Jorg Buttgereit in there) and Andrew is going to hook him up for a visit to the place.
 A guy I have met a few times called Dougie came over with his dug (dog) and talked away to Fred about music, feeding the jukey as he did, being a big UK indie music fan.
 I got Fred to tell him his hilarious story about Kurt Cobain, who “nicked his flannie” (stole his flannel shirt) on a trip to Australia one time.
 He’d told me this story earlier on, and it cracked me up.
 Having been a singer for decades, sharing a stage with some big name bands in the different outfits he has fronted and backed, Fred had stories for days; his one about Nick Cave’s musical taste at a drunken party was hilarious, as was his puking-pissing Mark E Smith one.
 It was amazing how effortlessly art and artistic stories just spewed out of this man like a mad fire hydrant.